Today is National Coffee Day, but few celebrating

 It is an industry looking for the next step to be as emotionally relevant as its been in the past.
 In a way, it has become a victim of its own success.
 Coffee has been a longtime staple in our lives, of course, but it has moved from the relatively mundane Folgers and Maxwell House brands to something that suggested a lifestyle, initiated by Starbucks.

 Now, that brand face – a reflection of a target audience – is growing stale and earnings are dropping.
 To figure out what’s next, one thing the coffee brands need to better understand is its competition.
-Right now, they seem to believe it’s each other as they either copy the Starbucks model or position themselves against it.
+Right now, they just copy the Starbucks model.

 But the brand visioning that must take place needs to take into consideration all the choices a consumer might make when deciding what beverage they need in the morning.
 Coffee is, as I well know, habitual, but the emotional intensities existing in the changing consumer remain untapped because the brands have not changed along with that consumer.
 (It would not surprise me if another beverage or brand sends shock waves into the industry soon.)